|Whatever interests, is interesting.|

 Biological systems are a prime example of complex systems and usually involve a large number of variables (e.g., concentrations of chemicals in a biochemical network, voltages across membranes of individual neurons in neuronal networks, numbers of individuals of a given species in ecosystems).
 Typically though, we have only partial knowledge of how these variabes interact.
 This leads to interesting mathematical questions.

-On a more general theoretical level, we may want to know what structure of attractors and their basins of attraction is expected in generic systems that satisfy certain assumptions or even possible under these assumptions.
+On a more abstract theoretical level, we may want to know what structure of attractors and their basins of attraction is expected in generic systems that satisfy certain assumptions or even possible under these assumptions.
 For example, together with German A. Enciso and Maciej Malicki we investigate which conditions impose nontrivial provable upper bounds on the lengths of attractors in Boolean systems.

 In Boolean dynamical systems, time is discrete and each variable can take only two states.
 Many biological systems such as gene regulatory or neuronal networks can be modeled by either an ODE or a Boolean model.
 The latter type of model is simpler and often easier to study.
 But under which conditions will the dynamics of the Boolean model reliably reflect the dynamics of the underlying more realistic ODE model?
 My current joint research with Todd R. Young and a group of students at Ohio University focuses on this type of question.